w3c/wcag3/guidelines/groups/error-handling/correct-errors/errors-indicated-in-multiple-ways.md

 * A textual indication.

 :::example
-An example of a “textual indication” would be to add  "Error: " before the error description.
+An example of a "textual indication" would be to add  "Error: " before the error description.
 :::